AbdulMalikDev/PythonCheatSheet/README.md

     ```

-> Python integer division doesn’t work properly with -ve numbers ex: -3//2 will give -2 answer instead of -1 so always use int(-3/2) for integer division in problems
+> Python integer division acts a bit weird with -ve numbers ex: -3//2 will give -2 answer instead of -1 so always use int(-3/2) for integer division in problems
 >

 # Resources